 If you’re not on campus, you can find your polling place printed on your ballot, or look up your polling place closer to the election.

 In-person voting may be a little slower this year due to social distancing requirements, so make sure you allow plenty of time.

 Safeguarding democracy and ensuring that people exercise their right to vote could not be more important.
 See below for volunteering opportunities and nonpartisan voting resources.
 Let us know if you would like to organize or help with a voting-related event.
 And if you’re eligible, take advantage of your right to vote—let’s make our voices heard!

 It’s easy to register to vote in California or your home state through stanford.turbovote.org.
 If you've already registered, use TurboVote to sign up for text and/or email reminders with election information, dates, and deadlines.
 If you request an absentee ballot, you will receive completed forms in the mail, along with an addressed, stamped envelope.
-Questions?
-Please visit the Bing Information and Resource Center, 1st Floor Haas Center for Public Service.
-You can also use our printer and get stamps for any voting needs!

 The President's Office has committed to hosting a Santa Clara County Vote Center at Tresidder Union.
 Any eligible voter in Santa Clara County may register and vote here.
 The Vote Center will be open for the U.S. General Election Oct.
 31–Nov.
 3.